kxcdev/sezdis-refimpl/README.md

 You can run the included tests with `yarn jest` (assume that you have built the project first.)

+If you are hacking around, you may find `yarn dev` and `yarn verify` particularly interesting.

 ## Organization

 - `src/sezdis-generic.ts` implements the generic SezDis scheme